-Rather than feeling a surge of energy than a sudden crash shortly after, as you sometimes do with coffee or other caffeinated beverages, you may feel a more gradual and revitalizing rise in energy that eventually balances itself out into a calmer, clearer and more focused state.
+Rather than feeling a surge of energy than a sudden crash, as you sometimes do with coffee or other caffeinated beverages.
+You may feel a more gradual and refreshing rise in energy.
+That eventually balances itself out into a calmer, clearer and more focused state.

 If you want to try a black tea that will keep you going and knock your socks off with flavor, give Millions of Peaches a try.
 It's black tea with A LOT of freshly dried peaches.